Fall 2025 MS Applications: Tips for Writing a Resume

 • It’s also beneficial if your recommenders have good credentials and a clear understanding of your educational goals.

-An effective recommendation letter should encompass the following points:
+An effective letter of recommendation should encompass the following points:

 • The recommender’s relationship with you specifying how long they’ve known you and in what capacity.